Aerial view of a construction site with cranes and ongoing building developments in an urban area.

 Capital Construction Act

-• All employees working on construction projects must be paid at least the average prevailing wage.
+• All employees on covered projects must be paid at least the average prevailing wage published by the Vermont Department of Labor in its annual State Construction Prevailing Wage Rate Schedule

 Components of Wage Determinations